code-ea/Counter-App/README.md

 # Counter App

-This is a javascript based program which displays the count.
+This is a javascript-based program that displays the count.

-HTML and Javascript are the technogies used in this project.
+HTML and Javascript are the technologies used in this project.

 JavaScript is a high-level, versatile, and widely used programming language primarily known for its role in web development.
 Overall, JavaScript plays a pivotal role in modern web development, enabling developers to create dynamic and interactive web applications.
-Its versatility, widespread adoption, and a vast ecosystem of tools and libraries make it a fundamental language for web developers.
+Its versatility, widespread adoption, and vast ecosystem of tools and libraries make it a fundamental language for web developers.

 ## Demo